Tiffany Matias's thesis defense

-The new spirit of the SNCF
+The New Spirit of the SNCF

-The jury is composed of:
+The jury consists of:

 Clément MABI, Associate Professor, Compiègne University of Technology